Idaho House passes bill restricting minors from attending drag shows with ‘sexual conduct’

 If Idaho’s bill passes, live drag shows meeting definition in the bill would be banned from public parks and venues

-Idaho State Capitol building on January 11, 2023.
+Idaho State Capitol building in Boise on Jan.
+11, 2023.
 (Otto Kitsinger for Idaho Capital Sun)

 The Idaho House of Representatives voted to pass a bill restricting the performance of public live drag shows that contain “sexual conduct” as opponents worried that passing the bill jeopardizes all live performance art across the state.